 While Americanists—not unlike historians of Europe and other areas—have tended to focus on histories of sound, they have also begun to take the other senses of smell, taste, and touch seriously.
 And I fully expect that one of the key developments in the field over the next few years will be the increasing attention paid to these senses in U.S. history.
 When that time comes, historians will have a thin but helpful historiography to work from.
 As in the past, a good deal of this historiography will come from Europeanists and, increasingly, self-described sensory historians working in transnational histories.
 Their work is necessarily broad, ranging in time and place with an often implicit comparative analysis and their principal aim is to show—very much in tune with Corbin—how the senses of smell, taste, touch, hearing, and sight changed over time and functioned according to the economic, cultural, and political imperatives of particular societies.

 That said, future work on smell, taste, and touch in U.S. history can build on some pioneering insights by U.S. historians.
 Connie Y. Chang, for example, has written persuasively about the role smells played in generating social conflict in California and, moreover, has offered a number of insights on how Americanists might approach and further the history of olfaction.
-U.S. historians interested in the history of taste have more to draw upon, thanks to a number of published and forthcoming works on the history of food, as well as helpful overviews on how Americanists might think about investigating the history of taste.
+U.S. historians interested in the history of taste have rather more to draw upon, thanks to a number of published and forthcoming works on the history of food, as well as helpful overviews on how Americanists might think about investigating the history of taste.
 Much less work has been done explicitly on the sense of touch in the American context, and this sense in particular seems ripe for investigation.
 It appears likely that future work by Americanists on hapticity and tactility will likely draw on transnational histories of touch as well as important work done by Europeanists on gender and tactility.

 In recent years, American historians have added to their histories of individual senses by highlighting the importance of multisensory experience.
 We now possess work on the history of colonial America which endeavors to take account of all the senses; a monograph on the sensory history of race-making, slavery, and segregation in the American South; an effort to capture the experience of the American Civil War through all the senses; and, most recently, a sensory tour through nineteenth and early twentieth century Chicago which connects the smells, touches, and sounds of the city to the Chicago River, the Great Fire of 1871, and the 1894 Pullman Strike in ways that helps us better appreciate the meaning those events held for contemporaries.
 I suspect that future work will be along similar lines and will also move towards a more intersensory understanding of the past, one which attempts to show how the senses worked together in less discrete fashion.